GavinHaLab/SV_10X_analysis/README.md

 ```

 ### 3. Path to R package files
-Specify the directory in which [TitanCNA](https://github.com/gavinha/TitanCNA) are installed.
+Specify the directory in which [TitanCNA](https://github.com/gavinha/TitanCNA) is installed.
 *Set these if the R files in these libraries have been modified or updated but not yet installed or updated in R*.
 ```
 titan_libdir:  /path/to/TitanCNA/